harness/developer-hub/docs/platform/notifications/manage-notifications.md

 ## Manage event notification channels

 With notifications management, you can enable or disable notification channels at the account, project, and org scopes.
+For more information on notification channels, go to [Get started with notifications](/docs/platform/notifications/notification-settings#get-started-with-notifications).

 ### Add a new channel